simonemargio/Wallpaper/README.md

-# Wallpaper
+# Wallpaper 🎨

-The purpose of this repository is to keep all my wallpapers.
-I'm constantly changing them, adding and deleting them.
-This repo allows me to keep them all indexed and in one source.
+The purpose of this repository is to keep all my wallpapers.<br />I'm constantly changing them, adding and deleting them.<br />This repo allows me to keep them all indexed and in one source.

+> [!IMPORTANT]
-**The wallpaper below are compressed!**
+> **The wallpaper list below is compressed!**<br />
-If you want to download, go to the wallpaper folder.
+> If you want to download, go to the wallpaper folder.

 List of all wallpapers: